The Boyfriend (Seinfeld): Part 1

 In a locker room, Jerry spots retired professional baseball player Keith Hernandez.
-George ridicules Jerry for thinking Hernandez might recognize him, but Hernandez does just so, and they exchange mutual admiration.
+George ridicules Jerry for thinking Hernandez might recognize him, but Hernandez does just that, and they exchange mutual admiration.
 Jerry gives Hernandez his number, then anxiously commiserates with Elaine over men who "don't call".

 Afraid of "coming on too strong", Jerry dithers over calling Hernandez, dressing to meet him, and shaking his hand afterwards, and waits for the "right time" to mention his hits during game 6 of the 1986 World Series.
 Elaine's reality check that "he's a guy" confuses Jerry's feelings further.
 Hernandez cancels on Jerry to see Elaine instead; Jerry becomes jealous, but does not know whether of Hernandez or Elaine.

 Kramer and Newman hold a grudge against Hernandez because, after once costing the Mets a game against the Phillies, he supposedly spit on both of them outside the stadium.
 Jerry, knowing their story well, conducts a mock-courtroom reconstruction of the scene with a flashback parodying the Zapruder film, convincing Elaine that only an unidentified "second spitter" could have bounced the spit off Kramer to hit Newman.

 George is due to apply for an unemployment benefits extension, and must prove to a Department of Labor agent, Mrs. Sokol, that he is job-hunting.
 Under pressure, George fabricates having interviewed with "Vandelay Industries" for a "latex salesman" job, using Jerry's number as their contact.
 Frantic to let Jerry in on the con, George runs afoul of police for throwing someone out of a phone booth, and gets thrown out of a cab for his impatience.

 Jerry cannot take the latex ruse seriously, but plays along.
 Kramer, who was not looped in, answers Sokol's call truthfully—ignoring George who, overhearing from the bathroom, barges out and faceplants with his pants down.